 On April 5, 2012, the JOBS Act was signed into law.
 The JOBS Act contains provisions that, among other things, relax certain reporting requirements for qualifying public companies.
 As we are an emerging growth company, we have qualified for and have previously elected to delay the adoption of new or revised accounting standards, and as a result, we may not comply with new or revised accounting standards on the relevant dates on which adoption of such standards is required for non-emerging growth companies.
 As a result, our financial statements may not be comparable to companies that comply with new or revised accounting pronouncements as of public company effective dates.
-The Company will no longer be an emerging growth company as of October 31, 2022 and will have to adopt and comply with accounting and legal standards for non-emerging growth companies as of fiscal 2022.
+The Company will no longer be an emerging growth company as of October 31, 2022 and will have to adopt and comply with accounting and legal standards for non-emerging growth companies at the filing of our fiscal 2022-10-K.